-- Committee conversation was carried out through email, with Zoom meetings March 24 and 31. - Resolution on Academic Planning for Responding to Future Crises, prepared by subcommittee of Norman Goodman and Richard Lee.
-Recommitted from 187th Plenary, revised and resubmitted to the body in Spring Plenary.

-- Subcommittee on Online Course Delivery Concerns (Janet Nepkie, Richard Lee, Norman Goodman).
+- Committee conversation was carried out through email, with Zoom meetings later in the year. - Resolution on Academic Planning for Responding to Future Crises, prepared by subcommittee of Norman Goodman and Richard Lee.
+Recommitted from 187th Plenary, revised and approved by the body at the 188th (Spring) Plenary. - Subcommittee on Online Course Delivery Concerns (Janet Nepkie, Richard Lee, Norman Goodman).
 Survey completed and a particular issue identified with the role of "Subject Matter Experts" who may provide or use the content of courses offered online by SUNY campuses.
-A proposed policy has been drafted and informally communicated with UUP to be sure we all stay in our lanes. - Subcommittee on faculty recognition (Grace Maxon-Clarke, Danna Prather-Davis) prepared "Recognition of Covid-19 Response and the Need for Continued Support" resolution, presented to Spring Plenary. - Subcommittee on exemplary responses (Diane Tice, Wendy Gordon) prepared a Form to collect exemplary outcomes from the Covid-19 year.
+A proposed policy has been drafted and informally communicated with UUP to be sure we all stay in our lanes. - Subcommittee on faculty recognition (Grace Maxon-Clarke, Danna Prather-Davis) prepared "Recognition of Covid-19 Response and the Need for Continued Support" resolution, approved by UFS at the 188th (Spring) Plenary. - Subcommittee on exemplary responses (Diane Tice, Wendy Gordon) prepared a Form to collect exemplary outcomes from the Covid-19 year.
 Responses will be collated and transformed to an inspirational document to be shared in Fall 2021. - Undergraduate Committee was charged by Executive Committee to analyze and respond to two SUNY documents: a proposed revision to "Award of Academic Credit by Evaluation;" and the Provost's General Education Advisory Committee (GEAC) Proposed SUNY General Education Report."
 Comments were submitted regarding both proposals.
-(Specific recommendations to be included with final committee report.) - A faculty request regarding UFS involvement with higher education in prison was channeled to the Undergraduate Committee for consideration.
-The committee met on March 24 with Rachel Sander and began exploring issues of Higher Education for Justice Involved individuals (HEJI).
-Committee identified several strands of action to pursue in 2021-22: - Attention to academic re-entry for justice-involved students - Faculty awareness-raising of SUNY HEJI group as a point of contact/support for faculty working with justice-involved students or developing programs - Urge campuses to gear up for 2023 Pell expansion to include incarcerated students - Collect campus-specific needs to support this work - Project to compile resources to aid in program proposal/revision was dropped, as too duplicative of resources already available through SUNY Blue.
+(Specific recommendations appended to this report.) - A faculty request regarding UFS involvement with higher education in prison was channeled to the Undergraduate Committee for consideration.
+The committee met on March 24 with Rachel Sander and began exploring issues of Higher Education for Justice Involved individuals (HEJII).
+Committee identified several strands of action to pursue in 2021-22: - Attention to academic re-entry for justice-involved students - Faculty awareness-raising of SUNY HEJII group as a point of contact/support for faculty working with justice-involved students or developing programs - Urge campuses to gear up for 2023 Pell expansion to include incarcerated students - Collect campus-specific needs to support this work - Project to compile resources to aid in program proposal/revision was dropped, as too duplicative of resources already available through SUNY Blue.